-The figured that I share in this guide on the real cost of homemade dog food are based on the recipes that I make for our Labrador, Saddie.
-She weighs 70-pounds, is 4-years old and is an active dog.
+The figures that I share in this guide on the real cost of homemade dog food are based on the recipes that I make for our Labrador, Saddie.
+She weighs 70-pounds, is 4-years old, and is an active dog.

 As I mentioned, this is just a guide to get you started on budgeting for homemade dog food.

 For a 1 cup serving of vegetables or fruit, I estimate about $0.50.
-As with protein, more common produce that is in season will be your cheapest option.
-Apples, bananas, carrots and green beans are usually fairly inexpensive all year round.
+As with protein, more common products that are in season will be your cheapest option.
+Apples, bananas, carrots, and green beans are usually fairly inexpensive all year round.